colinaut/alpinejs-plugin-simple-validate/README.md

 ### Field Element Directives

+These are bonus directives for built in regex validation.
+You can also ignore these and use the `pattern` attribute with your own regex.

 Used on `<input>`, `<select>`, `<textarea>`

-* `x-validate` — only captures data; useful if not set on `<form>` or if value is added on element via Alpine `:value`
+* `x-validate` — only captures data; Useful on it's own if not set on `<form>`.
+Also useful with paired with an expression for specific field validation like `x-validate='$el.value === 'bunny'`. _Note that in many cases the normal [pattern attribute](https://www.w3schools.com/TAGS/att_input_pattern.asp) may be all you need._
-  * For example its useful on hidden fields: `<input type="hidden" :value="foo" x-validate />` will grab the value but if you only had x-validate on the form it would not due to form x-validate actions triggering before `:value ` does.
 * `x-validate.required` — replacement for `required` attribute *
 * `x-validate.tel` - works the same as type='tel' using improved regex *
 * `x-validate.email` - works the same as type='email' using improved regex *